Personal Property Coverage: Protecting Your Belongings at Home & Away

 What is personal property coverage in home insurance?

-Personal property coverage (Coverage C) is the part of your homeowners insurance policy that pays to repair or replace your movable belongings — like furniture, electronics, clothing, and appliances — after a covered loss such as fire, theft, or windstorm.
+Personal property coverage (Coverage C) is the part of your homeowners insurance policy that pays to repair or replace your movable belongings, including furniture, electronics, clothing, and appliances, after a covered loss such as fire, theft, or windstorm.
 It's a standard component of every HO-3 homeowners policy.
 Coverage applies both at home and, to a limited extent, away from home.

 Most homeowners need enough coverage to replace everything they own at today's prices.
 Start by doing a home inventory and totaling the estimated replacement cost of all your belongings.
-Compare that total to your current Coverage C limit (usually 50–70% of your dwelling coverage).
-If your belongings exceed that limit, ask your insurer to raise it — the additional cost is typically very modest.
+Compare that total to your current Coverage C limit (usually 50% to 70% of your dwelling coverage).
+If your belongings exceed that limit, ask your insurer to raise it, since the additional cost is typically very modest.

 What is the difference between replacement cost and actual cash value for personal property?

 Replacement cost value (RCV) pays the current cost of buying a new, similar item without deducting for age or depreciation.
-Actual cash value (ACV) pays the depreciated value of the item, which can be significantly less — especially for electronics and furniture that lose value quickly.
-Upgrading to replacement cost coverage for personal property is almost always worth the small additional premium.
+Actual cash value (ACV) pays the depreciated value of the item, which can be significantly less, especially for electronics and furniture that lose value quickly.
+Insurance.com notes that ACV often pays only around 25 cents on the replacement-cost dollar, so upgrading to RCV is almost always worth the small additional premium.

 What are special limits on personal property coverage?

 Special limits (sublimits) are per-category caps built into your standard policy.
-For example, jewelry theft is often capped at $1,500–$2,500 and computers may have their own limit around $1,000–$2,500, regardless of your total Coverage C limit.
+For example, jewelry theft is often capped at $1,500 to $2,500 and firearms at $2,500, regardless of your total Coverage C limit.
 If you own valuables that exceed these caps, you'll want to add a scheduled personal property endorsement to insure them for their full appraised value.

 Does homeowners insurance cover belongings outside the home?

 Yes, most homeowners policies include off-premises personal property coverage, but it's limited.
-Standard policies typically cover belongings temporarily away from home — like a laptop stolen from your car or luggage stolen during travel — up to 10% of your total Coverage C limit.
-High-value items away from home may need scheduled coverage for full protection, including worldwide coverage with no deductible.
+Standard policies typically cover belongings temporarily away from home, like a laptop stolen from your car or luggage stolen during travel, up to 10% of your total Coverage C limit.
+Some 2026 state-filed forms add a minimum floor (such as $10,000), and high-value items away from home may still need scheduled coverage for full worldwide protection.

 Compare Home Insurance Plans in Ohio